Catchers in the Hall of Fame

 - Ray Schalk: Chicago White Sox, 1912 - 1928; New York Giants, 1929.
 Schalk was arguably the best defensive catcher of the early 20th century.
 Though he was a member of the 1919 "Black Sox" team that threw the World Series, he was absolved of any wrongdoing.
 Interestingly, Schalk is also known as the first professional catcher to regularly back up throws to first base.

 - Ted Simmons: St. Louis Cardinals, 1968 - 1980; Milwaukee Brewers, 1981 - 1985; Atlanta Braves, 1986 - 1988.
 Simmons is the most recent catcher to be inducted into the Hall of Fame, elected by the Modern Baseball Era Committee in December 2019.
-He is a member of the Hall's class of 2020.
+He was a member of the Hall's class of 2020, and as such, Simmons was the last catcher to have made the Baseball Hall of Fame.
 Simmons stood out in his career not only for his performance behind the plate but for his bat, finishing as a top 3 all time leader among catchers in hits, doubles and RBIs.

 Canadian Baseball Hall of Fame